NFI4120 – Old Norse - language and texts

 10 credits overlap with NFI1101 – Norrøn grammatikk og eldre språkhistorie

-Teaching in the form of seminars and will amount to 42 hours in total.
+Teaching is given in the form of seminars and will amount to 42 hours in total.

 The course is rounded off with a 4-hour written examination.
 The student's answers are assessed by the subject teacher and an internal moderator.